JonDotsoy/envuse-rust/README.md

 ## The standard library

-The Envuse definitions describe the rules to write a file and than describe a set of configurations for your project.
-Into a file typically named `.envuse`.
+Envuse definitions describe the rules for writing a file that defines a set of configurations for your project, typically in a file named `.envuse`.

-To understand the format is necessary to understand some tokens kind:
+To understand the format, it's necessary to understand some types of tokens:

-- Keyword: This Is an expression used to describe the name of variables or references.
-Is a set of characters.
-Than start with a letter of the alphabet (`a-z` or `A-Z`) or an underscore (`_`) then can use numbers (`0-9`).
+- Keyword: This is an expression used to describe the name of variables or references.
+It's a set of characters that start with a letter of the alphabet (`a-z` or `A-Z`) or an underscore (`_`) and can then include numbers (`0-9`).
-- Comment: This is an expression to describe anything.
+- Comment: This is an expression that describes anything.
 The content inside is ignored by the parsers.
-- Others symbols: To be described later because will be used to describe the behavior.
+- Other symbols: These will be described later because they will be used to describe the behavior.

 ### How to write my first Envuse file

-An envuse files expect two different expressions; The Block Comment is used to describe the next variable expression and the variable expression is used to describe the variable and type expected for your project.
+An envuse file expects two different expressions; the block comment is used to describe the next variable expression and the variable expression is used to describe the variable and type expected for your project.

 ### Variable Expression

-This expression is used to describe a variable name and type expected.
-This start with a **keyword** to describe the name of your variable.
-The below code samples describe a sample with a variable.
+This expression is used to describe a variable name and expected type.
+It starts with a **keyword** to describe the name of your variable.
+The code samples below show a sample with a variable.

 ```envuse
 ABC
 ```

-Also, the expression can have a definition of type to transform later.
-This type describes how it might transform the values in the run time, for example when the values are loaded from the environment of the app.
+The expression can also have a definition of type to transform later.
+This type describes how it might transform the values at runtime, for example when the values are loaded from the environment of the app.

-> I say "might" because depend of the engine used to run you app, since this you can add more transformers.
+> "I say "might" because it depends on the engine used to run your app, as you can add more transformers."

-The type is described just after your variable name and using a colon symbol, the type is a **keyword** and is predefined for your app.
-Below you can see a variable with your type.
+The type is described just after the variable name and uses a colon symbol.
+The type is a keyword and is predefined for your app.
+Below you can see a variable with a type.

 ```envuse
 ABC: String
 ```

-Types supported:
+Supported types:

 - `String`: A literal value read.
-- `Number`: Number of 32-bit (See more on [wiki](https://en.wikipedia.org/wiki/32-bit_computing)) of `−2,147,483,648` through `2,147,483,647`.
+- `Number`: Number of 32-bit (See more on [wiki](https://en.wikipedia.org/wiki/32-bit_computing)) ranging from `−2,147,483,648` to `2,147,483,647`.
 - `Boolean`: Are values that can be `true` or `false`.

 ### Nullable values

-To define a variable as nullable is indicated through a question mark (`?`) at the end of the type and not can be using this symbol if the variable use a default value.
+To define a variable as nullable, indicate it with a question mark (?) at the end of the type.
+You cannot use this symbol if the variable has a default value.

-Nullable values are values that might not transform since can be undefined in the environment and not have a default value in the envuse file.
-Below you can see a variable nullable.
+Nullable values are values that might not transform, as they may be undefined in the environment and not have a default value in the envuse file.
+Below you can see a nullable variable.

 ```envuse
 ABC: String?